Business Solutions

 Here is the “hidden” problem: To turn liquid nitrile into a solid, stretchy glove, manufacturers use chemical “accelerators” to speed up the curing process.
 For about 1-5% of the population, these residual chemicals left on the glove can cause Type IV Hypersensitivity—also known as Allergic Contact Dermatitis.

+Many users suffer from frustrating symptoms like red, itchy, and cracked skin on their hands after a long shift.
 If you have switched to nitrile but still experience dryness, cracking, or itching on your hands, the latex isn’t the culprit; the chemical accelerators are.
+This condition is what medical professionals often refer to as a nitrile allergy or, more accurately, contact dermatitis from nitrile gloves.

 Identifying the Culprit: Latex Allergy vs. Chemical Allergy